 Individual Non-Diagnostic Assessments

-For Primary children with mild to moderate difficulties to learn.
+For Primary children with mild to severe difficulties to learn.

 How wonderful would it be if schools and parents had easy access to an affordable educational assessment specifically designed for

-their Primary children who display mild to moderate difficulties to learn in the classroom...without the need of red tape...or a formal diagnosis.
+Primary children who display mild to moderate difficulties to learn; or display severe to complex learning difficulties...without the need of red tape.

 About Jo Packard | Founder